 While you don’t have to follow the PechaKucha structure, you should only use one visual aid for each point or slide.
 And if you choose to show a video, keep it short.
 Remember that you’re the one presenting, not the video.

-Visual aids have the power to bring your presentation for life.
+Visual aids have the power to bring your presentation to life.
 Remember to first craft your message, then insert visual aids.
 Ensure that each visual appeals to your audience and serves a distinct purpose.

 By following these tips, you’ll be able to structure and simplify your presentation in order to make the most of your visual aids.